Pair density wave order from electron repulsion

-and $g^2 = U/t$.
+In this case, the Fourier transform of the BCS interaction $V(\bm q)$ is $V(\bm q) =U+2J(\cos q_x+\cos q_y)$ and $g^2 = U/t$.
 As long as $U<4J$, $V(\bm q)$ can be negative at some finite $\bq$.
 We solve Eq.\eqref{eq:saddle} with the fermion dispersion replaced with $\xi_{\bk}=-2t(\cos k_x+\cos k_y) -\mu$.
 The results are shown in Fig.\ref{fig:numerical} In this case, we have four symmetry-related ordering vectors at $(\pm\pi,\pm\pi) + \mathcal O(U/J)$, that depend on the strength of interactions and the filling.
 In this sense, the pairing state from the large-$N$ theory is different from the $\eta$-pairing state found in numerical studies of one dimensional analogs of such models\cite{Yang1989,Yang1990,Hui1993,Japaridze_1997,Bhattacharyya_1995}.

-{\it PDW quantum critical point.} Both the lattice and continuum models above have finite temperature continuous PDW transitions that terminate at a quantum phase transition.
-We can again study the behavior at this $T=0$ transition by solving the self-consistent set of equations in Eq.~\eqref{eq:saddle}.
-But now, we cannot integrate out the fermions and must include dynamical properties of both fermion and boson propagators to study their feedback onto one another.
+{\it PDW quantum critical point.} Both the lattice and continuum models above have finite temperature continuous PDW transitions that terminate at QCP.
+We can study the fate of itinerant fermions around this $T=0$ transition by solving the self-consistent set of equations in Eq.~\eqref{eq:saddle}.
 A straightforward computation of the one-loop boson self-energy in the regime $q \ll k_F$ yields (see supplementary section \cite{SM}) $ \Pi(\bm q, i \Omega_m) = \nu(\ln\frac{4\omega_D}{v_F|\bq|}-\frac{|\Omega_m|}{v_F|\bq|})$.
 It then follows that in the limit $q \ll k_F$,

 resulting in a boson dynamical exponent $z_b = 2$.
 A fully self-consistent solution is obtained by computing the fermion self-energy using $D(\bm q)$ above.
 Performing the integrals in the $z_b=2$ scaling limit (see supplemental sections \cite{SM}), we obtain $G^{-1}(\bm k, i \omega_n) = G_0^{-1}(\bm k)+ \Sigma(\omega_n) $, where